 My latest book, Against The Odds:True Stories of Forgiveness and Healing was published in February 2014 by the Bible Reading Fellowship.

 I am currently working on another project with the Archbishop of York.

-I have also written Against The Odds: True Stories of Healing and Forgiveness, which is a collection of stories showing the importance of forgiveness and its potential as a healing force within society.
+My new book, Against The Odds: True Stories of Forgiveness and Healing is published by the Bible Reading Fellowship (BRF).
+It is a collection of stories showing the importance of forgiveness and its potential as a healing force within society.
 The book features a range of practitioners and church leaders who provide reflections on the stories, offering a different perspective, and questions at the end of each story that focus on the themes raised.